decentraland/adr/docs/ADR-59-user-store-catalyst-entity.md

 `id`: The `urn` used as pointer to the entity, with the following structure: `urn:decentraland:off-chain:marketplace-stores:${address}`

 `owner`: The address of the user that owns the store.
+Currently stores can only be uploaded by their owners, meaning that address A will not be able to upload a store for address B.

 `description`: A description for the user store.